premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ------

-15.What are the reliablities for table creation?
+15.What about making a table is true?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)